 - The respondent may make an opening statement.

 - The complainant may ask questions of the respondent.
-Either party may request that this be done indirectly through the chair.

 - The COD may ask questions of the respondent.

-VI.
-General Questions
+V. General Questions

 - Time will be available for the COD to ask questions of either party as well as for the parties to ask questions of each other.

-VII.
+VI.
 Concluding Statements